F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Time Frames

 The University encourages prompt reporting.
-Persons who have experienced or witnessed Discrimination, Harassment and/or Hazing are encouraged to report the incident as soon as possible.
+Persons who have experienced discrimination, harassment, and/or hazing are encouraged to report the incident as soon as possible.

 Informal Complaints must be filed with the Institutional Equity Office within 180 days of the incident of Discrimination or Harassment or, where the Discrimination or Harassment is of an ongoing nature, within 180 days from the most recent incident.